Akil-A/Teacher-Assistant/setup-database.md

-# How to setup database for TeachAssist
+# How to setup a local database for TeachAssist

 Requires MySQL 5.6